jmottster/newton/README.md

 # Newton's Blobs

-### Version 0.0.4 Alpha Prototype 3D
+### Version 0.0.5 Alpha Prototype 3D

 *A simulator of Newton's laws of physics, using space scale objects*

 This is a small project just for me to learn and experiment.
 In spite of a life long interest in physics, I've never brought it to my programming skills.
 This is my playground for doing so.
 I am not a physicist though, so don't hold this to that standard!
 Feedback and/or help building this out is always welcome.

 Alpha release 0.0.5!
+This is the full 3D version.
+And now there is full movement control -- you have forward, backward, up, down, right, left, as well as full 360 rotation with pitch, yaw, and roll!
+As blobs orbit, go anywhere you want to view them from any angle.
+Pause and click on a blob to get its name, size, and position.
+Much more to come in the future!

-To toggle auto save and load, just press the 5 key.
+To toggle auto save and load, just press the 3 key.
+To pause, press the spacebar.
+Full instructions below.

 #### Installation